Originally Published On 10/13/2020

 Quite often, people will run away from an aerial yoga class because they feel that too much effort is involved and that with an already busy lifestyle, it is just asking too much.

-Furthermore, if certain moves put you off your class, your aerial yoga partner can help you to achieve these – you will then be far more likely to want to include the practice in your schedule – regardless how busy you are.
+Furthermore, you will be able to encourage each other and be held accountable when you don’t turn up, and if certain moves put you off your class, your aerial yoga partner can help you to achieve these – you will then be far more likely to want to include the practice in your schedule – regardless how busy you are.

 Humans are hard-wired to want to rise to the occasion and meet their goals, but all too often, aerial yoga enthusiasts won’t set goals for themselves, and this can mean that it is too easy to push their practice to one side when life gets in the way.